p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-instant-deployer.md

 # Kalp Instant Deployer (KID) Overview

 Kalp Instant Deployer (KID) is a powerful service designed to automate the deployment of smart contracts across multiple blockchain networks.
 KID simplifies the deployment process, providing real-time status tracking and ensuring secure and efficient contract management.
-This overview highlights the key features, processes, and benefits of the Kalp Instant Deployer.
+In this overview, you’ll discover how KID can automate smart contract deployment, enhance security, and improve efficiency.

 ## Key Features

 ### Simplified Deployment Process
-KID abstracts the complexities of smart contract deployment, making it accessible for both technical and non-technical users.
-By automating the deployment steps, users can focus on their contract logic without worrying about the deployment intricacies.
+KID simplifies the deployment of smart contracts, making the process easy for both technical and non-technical users.
+It automates the deployment steps so users can focus on creating contract logic, not managing complex configurations.

 ### Real-Time Status Tracking
-After initiating a deployment, users can track the status of their smart contracts in real time.
-A transaction hash is provided, which is used to monitor the progress and confirm the successful deployment of the contract.
+Once you initiate a deployment, KID lets you track your smart contract's status in real time.
+You’ll receive a unique transaction ID that you can use to monitor the progress and confirm successful deployment.

 ### Token and Subscription Validation
-Each deployment request includes a bearer token.
-KID validates the token and checks the user's subscription status to ensure they have the necessary permissions and active subscriptions to use the service.
+Each deployment request requires a bearer token, which KID validates to ensure you have the necessary permissions and an active subscription.
+This ensures that only authorized users can deploy contracts, streamlining the process and enhancing security.

 ## Detailed Process

 ### Token and Subscription Validation
 Each deployment request must include a bearer token.
 The validation process involves:

-- **Token Reception**: The bearer token is received with the deployment request.
+- **Token Reception**: The bearer token is submitted with the deployment request.

-- **Validation Service**: The token is sent to a validation service to verify its validity and the user's subscription status.
+- **Validation Service**: The token is sent to a secure service to verify both its validity and the user's active subscription.

-- **Proceed or Reject**: If the token is valid and the subscription is sufficient, the request proceeds.
-Otherwise, it is rejected.
+- **Approval or Denial**: If the token is valid and the subscription is active, the request is approved and the deployment proceeds.
+If either the token or subscription is invalid, the request is denied, and the user is prompted to check their credentials or subscription status.

 ### Contract Identification
-After validating the token and subscription, the service identifies the type of smart contract:
+Once the token and subscription are validated, the system determines the type of smart contract:

-- **Contract Verification**: Determines whether the uploaded smart contract is KALP DLT based.
+- **Contract Verification**: The system checks if the uploaded smart contract is compatible with Ethereum Virtual Machine (EVM) or if it is based on the proprietary KALP DLT blockchain.

-- **Contract Handling**: Handles the contract appropriately based on its type for deployment.
+- **Contract Handling**: Based on the contract type, the system applies the appropriate handling procedures for deployment, ensuring compatibility with the selected blockchain network.

 ### Sending Deployment Request
 Once the contract type is identified, the deployment process begins:

 - **Request Formation**: Formulates a request to the wallet service with the contract details.

 - **Deployment Request**: Sends the request to the wallet service for deployment.

 - **Transaction Hash**: The wallet service deploys the smart contract and provides a transaction hash for tracking.

 ### Status Tracking via Cron Job
-KID includes a cron job mechanism for regular status updates:
+KID includes a cron job mechanism for regular status updates.
+Cron job is a scheduled task or process that runs automatically at set intervals.

 - **Cron Job Execution**: A cron job runs at specified intervals (e.g., every minute).

 - **Fetch Status**: The cron job fetches the status of all pending smart contracts using the transaction hash.

 - **Update Response**: Updates the status information in the response database or system accordingly.

 ## Benefits